Tighten up open miters

 Clean out corners before you start

-you start scraping, mark the top of the baseboard on the wall.
-Then scrape below the line where it won’t show.
+Mark the top of the baseboard on the wall.
+Then scrape away any excess mud below the line.Photo: Courtesy of The Family Handyman

 Keep an oscillating multi-tool handy

+On every trim job, there’s at least one situation where an oscillating multi-tool can save the day.
+Whether it’s trimming the bottom of an installed casing or notching a transition piece, an oscillating tool with a woodcutting blade is the perfect choice.
 Prices have come way down, so it’s a tool every finish carpenter can afford.
 For more information, see “Oscillating Tool Uses.”

 Keep baseboard from tipping

 Problem: Tilting base creates a gap

 The tapered drywall edge allows the baseboard to tilt—and that means a gap in the corner.Photo: Courtesy of The Family Handyman